-DropCar was a defendant in a class action lawsuit which resulted in a judgement entered into whereby the Company is required to pay legal fees in the amount of \$5,000 to the plaintiff's counsel.
-As of March 31, 2022 and December 31, 2021, the balance due remains \$45,000, recorded as a component of accounts payable on the accompanying consolidated balance sheet.
+DropCar was a defendant in a class action lawsuit which resulted in a judgement entered into whereby the Company is required to pay legal fees in the amount of \$45,000 to the plaintiff's counsel.
+As of June 30, 2022 and December 31, 2021, the balance due remains \$45,000, recorded as a component of accounts payable on the accompanying consolidated balance sheet.
 In addition, this amount was included in the \$186,000 of prefunded liabilities assumed by AYRO in the Merger.

 DropCar was audited by the New York State Department of Taxation and Finance ("DOTF") for its sales tax paid over the period of 2017 - 2020.
 The DOTF believes DropCar owes additional sales tax plus interest.
 Management is investigating the details this audit.
-As of March 31, 2022 and December 31, 2021, the Company has an accrued balance of \$476,280 for such additional sales tax and interest.
+As of December 31, 2021 the Company had accrued the balance and as of June 30, 2022 paid the balance of \$476,280 for such additional sales tax and interest.